 - Federal Highway Administration, Bipartisan Infrastructure Law Resource Page

-FDOT will monitor BIL activities and provide information on both formula and competitive grant opportunities.
+FDOT will monitor IIJA activities and provide information on both formula and competitive grant opportunities.
 We will also work with our partners to ensure Florida can successfully maximize and compete for funding.

-The BIL is estimated to bring $16.7 billion in transportation formula funds to Florida among FDOT, transit agencies, airports, and other partners.
-FDOT is estimated to receive $13.5 billion under the BIL in formula funds.
+The IIJA is estimated to bring $16.7 billion in transportation formula funds to Florida among FDOT, transit agencies, airports, and other partners.
+FDOT is estimated to receive $13.5 billion under the IIJA in formula funds.
 This is $3.5 billion and 35 percent more than provided by the FAST Act.